 What is social media storytelling and how do brands use storytelling in their marketing strategies?
 The art of storytelling has been around almost as long as humans have and for good reason, because if it’s done right storytelling can be captivating, fun, and bring people closer together.
-So in an age where social media is where most of our social interaction takes place, brands need to bring their storytelling to social media.
+So in an age where social media is where most of our social interaction takes place, brands need to use social media for storytelling.
 We put together a few guidelines to help your brand create engaging social media storytelling strategies that will draw-in your audience.

 I’m sure that we all remember our spelling and grammar tests from grade school so dig those memories up and brush up on your grammar because it matters.
-You don’t need to be a stickler for AP Style for social media storytelling but you should be following basic grammar and spelling.
+Storytellers don’t need to be sticklers for AP Style for social media storytelling but should be following basic grammar and spelling.
 Oxford commas, toward not towards, etc. Because nothing ejects someone from a story like running over a double negative or the wrong use of effect vs affect.

 Without an understanding of the audience that will be reading your brand’s story, you’re pretty much writing blind.
 If you have customer personas for your target audience, make sure to use them as a guide for how you shape your brand story.
 Because your customers have an impact on your brand’s story.
 If you don’t already have customer personas for your target audiences, it might be time to develop some.
 They will come in handy in more ways than just your social media storytelling strategies.

 Once you have an understanding of your target audience, you’ll be able to craft your brand’s social media storytelling to resonate with the desires, hopes, wants, and needs of your audience.
 This will help your followers feel a deeper emotional connection to your brand the next time they read a storytelling Facebook post or another social post you’ve published.

 If you had to describe your brand like it was a human being, what are three traits you’d use to describe them?
 Where did they come from?
 What’s their story?
 What are their passions?